Innovations to reduce energy use and related emissions caused by buildings are proliferating. Timelines for decarbonisation are accelerating.

-For life science laboratories in many cases it is more economical and more sustainable to repurpose and retrofit an existing building rather than build new.
+For life science laboratories in many cases, it is more economical and sustainable to repurpose and retrofit an existing building rather than build new.

-[98% of the time air quality is clean.
-It’s only a small amount of time that you actually need to increase airflow to purge the lab and keep it clean.]
+We find 98% of the time air quality is clean.
+It’s only a small amount of time that you actually need to increase airflow between 8 and 15 air changes to purge the lab and keep it clean.

 Viscon’s comprehensive maintenance coverage plan ensures the system will continue to run safely, effectively, and accurately for as long as it is in operation.

-First used to evaluate energy & first cost impact of demand based control.
-Over last 5 years it has evolved into a general purpose lab energy savings & first cost impact analysis tool.
+An Energy Analysis and Return on Investment tool.
+First used to evaluate energy & first cost impact of demand-based control.
+Over last 5 years it has evolved into a general-purpose lab energy savings & first cost impact analysis tool.